gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Extends or implements some public base `LibraryBinary` type.
 - Has some lifecycle task to build its outputs.

+#### Implementation Plan

+- For a library-producing plugin:
+    - Inspect any declared rules that take the created library type as input, and produce LibraryBinary instances via a `CollectionBuilder<? extends LibraryBinary> parameter.
+    - Inspect any declared rules that take the created binary type as input, and produce Task instances via a `CollectionBuilder<Task> parameter.
+- The binary-creation rule will be executed for each library when closing the BinariesContainer.
+- The task-creation rule will be executed for each binary when closing the TaskContainer.

 #### Open issues

 - Public mechanism to 'implement' Binary and common subtypes such as ProjectBinary.
+- General mechanism to register a model collection and have rules that apply to each element of that collection.
 - Validation of binary names

 ### Story: Custom binary is built from Java sources